IPM Team

 Sally O’Neal, Senior Research and Extension Communication Specialist

 O’Neal has been with WSU since 1998 as an IPM communication specialist.
-Her work includes developing printed and electronic pest management information for agricultural producers and urban pesticide applicators; preparing and delivering presentations on emerging and ongoing IPM research; writing and editing scientific journal articles based on colleagues’ research; assisting in the development of Pest Management Strategic Plans, and coordinating the WSU Extension IPM Team’s output for work funded by the USDA National Institute of Food and Agriculture.
+Her work includes developing printed and electronic pest management information for agricultural producers and urban pesticide applicators; preparing and delivering presentations on emerging and ongoing IPM research; writing and editing extension publications, newsletter articles, and scientific journal articles based on colleagues’ research; and coordinating multi-disciplinary teams in obtaining grant funding and reporting to stakeholders and funding agencies.
+O’Neal serves as communication liaison within the Extension IPM Team and is responsible for team’s website and its quarterly newsletter.

 soneal@wsu.edu